-Dr. Prabhash Ranjan graduated as a lawyer from University of Delhi.
+Dr. Prabhash Ranjan graduated as a lawyer from University of Delhi in 2003.
 Thereafter, he went for higher studies to SOAS, University College, London.
-Later, he attained his Ph.D from King’s College, London.
+Later, he received his Ph.D from King’s College, London.
 He worked as a consultant to Oxfam, taught at NUJS, Kolkata and NLU, Jodhpur and presently he is an Assistant Professor at South Asian University.

 Being a person of great insight into Academics, we asked him about:

 - Studying Law from Delhi University

 - Pursuing LL.M and Ph.D from reputed universities in London on scholarships

 - Experience as a consultant at Oxfam and as a professor at NUJS and NLUJ

 - Necessary changes in the Indian Education Regime